MatteoHMarangoni/voice_to_chirp/README.md

 * Resistor to the GND of the breadboard

 Buttons:
-* Both to GND of the breadbaord
+* Both to GND of the breadboard
-* Left button to PIN 4
+* Left button to PIN 5
-* Right button to PIN 5
+* Right button to PIN 4

+## Trouble shooting
+Check if everything is connected the right way.
+Don't forget to connect the battery.
+You can always uncomment a serialprint to monitor what is happening.
+If it is the first time using a lolin S3 PRO you might need to boot the board first before it has a serial connection to your computer.

 ## Schematics
 This is the full circuit diagram.